GRENADA CITIZENSHIP BY INVESTMENT—YOUR KEY TO AN E2 VISA?

 There are two main disadvantages of the direct contribution approach.
 One disadvantage is that once the money is handed over to the government it is gone.
 The contribution is a gift, not a loan.
 Therefore, there is no possibility of a return on investment.

-The E2 Visa Process will be Difficult
+The E2 Visa Process Could Be More Difficult

 Although there is nothing that prohibits you from obtaining an E2 Visa after obtaining Grenada citizenship through a direct investment, this route is more difficult(compared to the real estate investment route).
 The reason for the difficulty stems from the lack of a physical nexus to Grenada.
 One of the first questions that you are likely to hear at the E2 Visa interview is “what is your connection to Grenada.”
 If you have no property in Grenada and no financial interest in the country, then it is going to be hard to explain your connection to the country.
 Therefore, most business immigration lawyers will steer you away from this option if you are interested in the E2 Visa.